DMRobertson/thompsons_v/docs/index.rst

 Package contents
 ----------------

 This package began as a series of tools to represent tree pair diagrams in `Thompson's group <http://en.wikipedia.org/wiki/Thompson_groups>`_ :math:`V = G_{2,1}`, hence the name.
-The focus has moved away from trees and dyadic partitions, and more towards mappings between bases of words.
+The focus has moved away from trees and dyadic partitions, and more towards bijections between bases of words.

 .. toctree::
    :maxdepth: 1